Birding Hotspot: UC Botanical Garden

 Every season offers its pleasures.
 In the winter, the garden is full of wintering sparrows along with Hermit Thrushes, Ruby-crowned Kinglets, and gaudy Red-breasted Sapsuckers.
 Most winters, Varied Thrushes can be heard and sometimes seen in the denser areas of the Garden.

 In the spring, the canyon and the garden resound with glorious songs from breeding singers like Black-headed Grosbeaks, Warbling Vireos, and the Pacific Wren.
 Partial songs of Fox Sparrows and Hermit Thrushes can be heard briefly before they leave for their summer haunts.

-Along with welcoming a steady stream of birding visitors, many with cameras in addition to binoculars, the Garden offers quarterly Saturday morning walks co-led by Chris Carmichael, associate director of horticulture and collections, himself an avid birder.
-Golden Gate Audubon member Phila Rogers was asked to step in as a co-leader when expert birder Denis Wolff moved to Oregon.
+Along with welcoming a steady stream of birding visitors, many with cameras in addition to binoculars, the Garden offers regular walks co-led by Chris Carmichael, retired associate director of horticulture and collections, himself an avid birder.

 Even if birding is slow, Chris, with his deep knowledge of plants, has wonderful stories to tell, rich with examples of how the local native birds have adapted to exotic plants.